iamendy/chainwise/README.md

 We created 2 smart contracts in Solidity, [**Chainwise.sol**](https://github.com/iamendy/chainwise/blob/main/packages/hardhat/contracts/Chainwise.sol) and [**ChainwiseVerificationBadge.sol**](https://github.com/iamendy/chainwise/blob/main/packages/hardhat/contracts/ChainwiseVerificationBadge.sol).

 - The Chainwise contract handles the escrow, campaign creation and matching, and milestones tracking.
-This contract is deployed on CELO via - [https://alfajores.celoscan.io/address/0xc1eca9bdb6ab14674aed67a1884cc637525cfea1#code](https://alfajores.celoscan.io/address/0xc1eca9bdb6ab14674aed67a1884cc637525cfea1#code)
+This contract is deployed on CELO via Bunzz - [https://alfajores.celoscan.io/address/0xc1eca9bdb6ab14674aed67a1884cc637525cfea1#code](https://alfajores.celoscan.io/address/0xc1eca9bdb6ab14674aed67a1884cc637525cfea1#code)

 - The ChainwiseVerificationBadge is used for on-chain verification.
 It is a soulbound NFT contract that is only after an influencer/community has succesfully delivered their first campaign. - 0x460cD7D70445BE4d2787cc6CD8fE3399C0d61087